atlassian/github-for-jira/CONTRIBUTING.md

 $ script/bootstrap
 ```

 This will install all dependencies, including `node` and `postgres`, which are required to run the app.
 However, we recommend running `postgres` and `redis` in docker instead of doing it locally.
-You can do so by running:
+You can do so by running: `docker-compose up`.

-`docker run -p 5432:5432 --name postgres -e POSTGRES_HOST_AUTH_METHOD=trust postgres` and `docker run -p 6379:6379 redis`.

 **Note:** Most certainly, if you are running Postgres in docker, it won’t have any info about your local user, so the superuser will be named postgres instead of having the same name as your Mac user.
 You can fix this by:
 * Open db/config.json